 - DEMONSTRATING – GEOTOURISM and ECOTOURISM to visitors – local geology, ecology and human history.

 For information and details of experience of how we can assist your project, service or communication with investor ring me on – 0498259376, (+61498259376 (M) -international).

 History of the company

-Leonard Cranfield had a career spanning more than 45 years in the Queensland Geological Survey and as Chief Government Geologist and consultant Papua New Guinea and with Cranfield Geological Service International.
-Currently
+Leonard Cranfield had a career spanning more than 45 years in the Queensland Geological Survey, as Chief Government Geologist and consultant to Papua New Guinea and delivering industry projects through Cranfield Geological Service International.

 Cranfield Geological Services International Pty Ltd (CGSI) was established in late 2015.
 Its first geological services consultancy was updating geological mapping, geological stratigraphy and geological structure of the eastern margin of the Surat basin to resolve issues of the previous geological mapping of this area carried out from late 1960s to early 1970s.

 The Geological mapping and project management of the coal seam gas resource project delivered a new perspective of the distribution of coal seam gas geological units in the Surat Basin to a consortium of coal seam gas companies.